-The analysis of Table 1 indicates that correlation analysis revealed that the economically significant trait, fruit yield per hectare, exhibited a positive and significant correlation with several traits, including the number of fruit length, flesh weight and no. of fruits per plant at genotypic level.
+The analysis of Table 1 revealed that the economically significant trait, fruit yield per hectare, exhibited a positive and significant correlation with several traits, including the number of fruit length, flesh weight and no. of fruits per plant at genotypic level.
 The results of the current study align with the findings of Akter et al. (2013) in pumpkin, Sajid et al. (2022), Marie and Mohammad (2010), Abdelkader and Abdein (2023) in Summer Squash, Rahman (2015) in bitter gourd, Veera et al. (2022) in cucumber.

 Table 1:Estimates of genotypic correlation coefficients among different characters in summer squash (Cucurbita pepo L.)